Elder Care Cost Reimbursement Program Guidelines

 What Kind of Elder Care is Eligible for Reimbursement?

-Items eligible for reimbursement consideration include, but are not limited to, things such as: LifeAlert, respite care, home modifications (ramp installation, safety bars, door widening, etc.), rental or purchase of medical equipment, transportation to medical appointment or needed medical services and contracted housekeeping services.
+Items eligible for reimbursement consideration include, but are not limited to, things such as: LifeAlert, respite care, home modifications (ramp installation, safety bars, door widening, etc.), rental or purchase of medical equipment, contracted housekeeping services and transportation to medical appointment or needed medical services (must be at least 100 miles roundtrip to qualify).
 Other items may be considered by the committee.
 However, some of the known items that are not eligible are: nursing home care, medical/dental bills, eye glasses, hearing aids, medications and hospital bills.

 Who is Eligible?